There are many non-profit organisations around the world, so why volunteer with Love The Oceans?

 Please note: For the Conservation Adventure Program the dates include safari.

-The 2 and 5 week programs are for people studying a relevant degree or who already have a relevant degree.
-If you do not have a relevant degree but would still like to help through volunteering please apply for our Conservation Adventure Program.
+The 5 week programs are for people studying a relevant degree or who already have a relevant degree.
+If you do not have a relevant degree but would still like to help through volunteering please apply for our 2 week program or our Conservation Adventure Program.

 Thinking of collecting your dissertation data with us?
 That sounds great!
 Click here to find out more.